Kartones/finished-games/README.md

 - `django-debug-toolbar`: Disabled on production for security
 - `django-autocomplete-light`: `Select2` based configurable autofill both for the admin and for normal views

-## Roadmap

-### MVP 1.1

-~~Adding CircleCI integration (free for public repos), bugfixes and some additions like wishlisting games and removing games from wishlist or from the user catalog.~~ Data ingestion should be solid, and have at least two sources.

-### MVP 2

-Game covers, user avatars?, some 3rd party API integrations to fetch your games from them (Steam, etc.), export profile...

 ## License